code-42/CareerDevsInterviewQuestions/README.md

         }

 C. Describe the algorithmic context of the code snippet pasted above
 > This algorithm is used for mathematical operation which involves very big integer calculations that are outside the limit of all available primitive data types.
-    The for loop multiplies the argument iteratively from 2 to N then returns the factorial of that big Integer
+The for loop multiplies the argument iteratively from 2 to N then returns the factorial of that big Integer.

 # Design Patterns